Parralogic/Bash-Scripts/bouncerALLinONE/READme.txt

 goes wrong.... like terminals just close/accidentally while preforming a task.
 Security..still a work in progress....maybe its the best its going to get on my end... still working on it.
-Oh yeah dont forget that you can add diffrent types of mac "lists":
+Oh yeah dont forget that you can add different types of mac "lists":
 Example: name it whatever you want,..
-MYHOME, OFFTOWORK,...whatever and just select that appropriate mac list to be trusted!
+MYHOME, OFFTOWORK,...whatever and just select that appropriate mac list to be trusted, just put it in the right MAC2.4/5ghz folder!
-Also one last thought.....dont forget its always best to be connected with ethernet to your router for best results for that script and just your security in general.
+Also one last thought.....dont forget its always best to be connected with ethernet to your router for best results for the script and just your security in general.

 UPDATE!
 11/14/2020
 Troubleshooting the script!,..... make sure to input the BSSID's of your router in